 Focus your efforts on generating one new post a week and then updating one old post each week.
 That will keep you busy making your site better.

 If you are making money at this point, you may also want to invest in a new theme or site updates.
-You’ve learned a bit about blogging so you can make some improvements on your site.
+You’ve learned a bit about blogging so you can make some improvements to your site.

 WHAT ARE REALISTIC SIX MONTH GOALS?